Adaptable Route to Fast Coherent State Transport via Bang-Bang-Bang Protocols

-The transport time for the BBB protocol can be calculated analytically, treating the trap frequency also as a parameter, which gives \bea \tau_\text{BBB}(\omega,R)=\frac{2}{\omega}\cos^{-1}\left(\frac{2R-D}{2R}\right). \eea The above solution also contains the results of forward-moving scenarios when $R\le D/2$, where the case of $R=D/2$ reduces the protocol to the standard BB protocol, that is $\tau_\text{BBB}(\omega,D/2)=\pi/\omega$, recovering the timescale for $\tau_\text{for}$.
+The transport time for the BBB protocol can be calculated analytically, treating the trap frequency also as a parameter, which gives \bea \tau_\text{BBB}(\omega_0,R)=\frac{2}{\omega_0}\cos^{-1}\left(\frac{2R-D}{2R}\right). \eea The above solution also contains the results of forward-moving scenarios when $R\le D/2$, where the case of $R=D/2$ reduces the protocol to the standard BB protocol, that is $\tau_\text{BBB}(\omega_0,D/2)=\pi/\omega_0$, recovering the timescale for $\tau_\text{for}$.
 Notably, for any $R > D/2$, the second step $D-R$ is less than $D/2$, constituting a backward movement.
-In this regime, the argument of the $\cos^{-1}$ in Eq. (\ref{eq:BBBtime}) becomes positive, and the transport time $\tau_\text{BBB}$ becomes shorter than $\tau_\text{for}$.
-Furthermore, in the limit of a large potential shift, the time approaches zero, that is $\lim_{R\rightarrow\infty}\tau_\text{BBB}(R)=0$.
-This shows the ultimate timescale that should be limited by the quantum speed limit \cite{SM, Mandelstam1945, Margolus1998, Ness2022, Lam2021}, which suggests an even better protocol than applying the conventional BB process.
+In this regime, the argument of the $\cos^{-1}$ in Eq. (\ref{eq:BBBtime}) becomes positive, and the transport time $\tau_\text{BBB}$ becomes shorter than $\tau_{\rm for}$.
+As $R$ increases, $\tau_\text{BBB}$ decreases monotonically, indicating that a larger controllable displacement enables faster transport.
+In experiments, however, $R$ cannot be chosen arbitrarily because the transport must remain within the effectively harmonic region of the trap \cite{SM}, where anharmonic corrections are negligible.
+In the idealized limit $R\rightarrow\infty$, one obtains $\lim_{R\rightarrow\infty}\tau_\text{BBB}(R)=0$; nevertheless, this does not violate physical principles because the approach to zero is still constrained by the fundamental quantum speed limits \cite{SM, Mandelstam1945, Margolus1998, Ness2022, Lam2021}.

-{\it The squeezed BBB (SBBB) protocol}--For practical considerations, the potential is not perfectly harmonic.
-Its anharmonicity limits the effective confinement of the particle, leading to a restricted range of the parameter $R$ in the BBB protocol.
-While the displacement $R$ can be limited, the trap depth—and thus its trap frequency $\omega$—is highly controllable in systems like trapped ions and atoms in optical tweezers \cite{Beugnon2007}.
-Therefore, we take $\omega$ as a control parameter and adopt a squeezed coherent state evolution to further reduce the time for transport.
+{\it The squeezed BBB (SBBB) protocols}--For practical considerations, there exists a maximum physical displacement parameter $r_{\rm max}$ that restricts the choice of parameter $R$.
+While the fundamental anharmonicity limits the effective confinement of the particle during the design phase, the post-fabrication reality of fixed hardware geometries—such as the static electrode structures in trapped-ion platforms—imposes an even stricter absolute constraint on the available spatial positions.
+Although the absolute displacement $R$ is strictly bounded by these instrumental limits, the trap depth—and thus its trap frequency $\omega$—remains highly controllable dynamically in systems like trapped ions and atoms in optical tweezers \cite{Beugnon2007}.